 I am a multi-level, multi-subject educator offering 8+ years experience in instruction; consistent performance record and excellent reviews; and innovative instructional methods to maximize student understanding and performance across various learning styles, abilities, and interests.
 It is my pleasure to educate through Varsity Tutors.

-University of St. Thomas - BA, English
+Undergraduate Degree: University of St. Thomas - Bachelor in Arts, English

-Loyola Marymount University - MA, Secondary Education
+Graduate Degree: Loyola Marymount University - Master of Arts, Secondary Education

 College Level American History